ntakokevin/Network-representation-and-Adjacency-matrix-generation-using-NetworkX/README.md

 This project focuses on leveraging the NetworkX library to analyze and represent graphs using adjacency matrices and link lists.
 The main objectives of the project are as follows:

-1- Construct the adjacency matrix and link lists for a given network.
-2- Calculate the average clustering coefficient of the network using NetworkX.
+1- Construct the adjacency matrix and link lists for a given network.\n 2- Calculate the average clustering coefficient of the network using NetworkX.
 3- Investigate the impact of switching node labels on the adjacency matrix and link list representations.
 4- Identify the limitations of inferring certain information from the link list representation compared to the adjacency matrix.